Microlensing Black Hole Shadows: Detectability of the microlensed shadow in an EHT-like telescope

 This implies that we will have N number of radial measurements of the shadow corresponding to the $N$ directions $\phi$ in the interval of $\phi\in[0,2\pi)$ with step size $\frac{2\pi}{N}$.
 Each radial measurement will have an accuracy of $\theta_\textrm{res}$.
 Therefore, assuming the true boundary of the shadow to be circular, the standard deviation of the angular radii about the true radius $R$ would be

 The percent accuracy achieved will then be given by

-We analyze the microlensing phenomena for three baselines at Earth, Moon, and L$_2$ (the second Lagrange point of the Earth-Sun system) and two operating radio wavelengths of 1.3 and 0.5 mm.
-For the Moon and the L$_2$ we present the uncertainty in the radial measurements in each epoch because of the unknown cadence and exposure time which would depend upon how these arrays are implemented for these space-based baselines.
+We examine the detectability of the microlensing phenomenon in the black hole shadow of Sgr~A$^*$ through three benchmark baseline configurations.
+First is \textit{Earth} configuration, where the maximum baseline length corresponds to the size of Earth, akin to the configuration employed by the EHT.
+Second, \textit{Earth-Moon} configuration considers a setup where a radio telescope is positioned on Earth, while another is situated on the Moon, creating a maximum baseline equivalent to the Earth-Moon distance.
+The third configuration \textit{Earth-L$_2$} consists of a radio telescope located at L$_2$ (the second Lagrange point of the Earth-Sun system) in conjunction with one on Earth, forming a maximum baseline separated by Earth-L$_2$.
+In each configuration, we consider two operational radio wavelengths, namely 1.3 and 0.5 mm.
+For the Earth-Moon and the Earth-L$_2$, we present the uncertainty in the radial measurements in each epoch because of the unknown cadence and \textit{imaging time} ($t_\textrm{im}$), where the imaging time is the required time to make one black hole image, which would depend upon how these arrays are implemented for these space-based baselines.
 However, for the Earth-based arrays currently available in EHT operating at 1.3 mm, we know the observation scheme.
 According to the EHT collaboration \citep{2022ApJ...930L..13E}, there are two 8-minute scans of Sgr~A* per hour, followed by $\sim$3-minute scans, with an 8-minute gap.
-Therefore, we roughly assume there will be $\sim100$ separate measurements of the visibility amplitude per day, which will further reduce the uncertainty in the radial measurements by a factor of $1/\sqrt{100}$.
+This observation scheme has been followed for about a day to obtain one image, i.e. the imaging time for EHT is currently about a day.
 We present the accuracy achieved by these configurations of the possible baselines in tab.~\ref{tab:Uncertainty}.

 Using these benchmark resolutions of various space-based baselines, we derive the in-principle range of mass and distance of the lens, which can potentially cause a detectable microlensing signature in direct imaging of Sgr~A$^*$.
 The values of mass and distance, which can potentially be probed with these possible baselines, are shown in fig.~\ref{fig:DetectableParams}.
-The exact detectability of the microlensed shadow would require a detailed analysis of the visibility amplitude as a function of baselines which can distinguish the microlensed-shodow and the true shadow with a given number of baselines, flux sensitivity, exposure time, and the dirty beam modeling of a VLBI facility.
+The exact detectability of the microlensed shadow would require a detailed analysis of the visibility amplitude as a function of baselines which could distinguish the microlensed shadow and the true shadow with a given number of baselines, flux sensitivity, exposure time, and the dirty beam modeling of a VLBI facility.
 This will require a full numerical signal analysis for a given telescope specification which we leave for future exploration.
 This work will assume a simplified detection criterion of $A>\sigma_a$.